shamaingreaves/soc-analyst-home-lab/README.md

 ## Incident Summary

-During testing, multiple failed SSH authentication attempts were generated from the Kali Linux attacker machine targeting the Ubuntu server.
+The authentication logs show repeated failed login attempts originating from the Kali Linux attacker machine (192.168.56.102) targeting the Ubuntu server (192.168.56.101).

 These attempts were recorded in the Ubuntu authentication logs and successfully ingested into Splunk.
 Splunk searches were then used to identify and aggregate the failed login activity.